-Your hair grows around half an inch a month, and faster in the summer than in winter.
-The growth phase, or anagen phase, lasts an average of 3-5 years, so a full-length hair averages 18 to 30 inches.
-The anagen phase is generally longer in Asians, and can last as much as 7 years with hair being able to grow to 1 metre.
+Your hair grows around half an inch a month [about 6 inches a year], and faster in the summer than in winter.
+The growth phase, or anagen phase, lasts an average of 3-5 years — so a full-length hair averages 18 to 30 inches.
+The anagen phase is generally longer in people of Asian descent, and can last as much as 7 years — meaning your hair may be able to grow up to 3 feet long!

 At the end of the anagen phase, your hair enters the catagen phase.
-A short transitional phase that lasts approximately 10 days.
+This short transitional phase lasts approximately 10 days.

 Finally, your hair enters the telogen phase, a resting phase when strands are released and falls out.
 The follicle then remains inactive for 3 months, before the whole process is repeated.

 Each hair follicle is independent and goes through the growth cycle at different times — otherwise all your hair would fall out at once!
 Instead, you only shed a certain number of hairs a day – 80 to 100 hairs on a healthy head of hair.

 Hair loss, hair thinning and problems with hair growth may occur when your growth cycle is disrupted.
 This can be triggered by conditions such as metabolic imbalances, illness or improper nutrition.

 For instance, 6 weeks after restrictive dieting or a high fever, you may experience telogen effluvium (sudden diffuse hair fall).
 This occurs when your anagen (growth) phase is cut short, and many hairs enter the telogen (shedding) phase at the same time.